skx/dhcp.io/README.md

 This repository contains the code behind the [DHCP.io](http://dhcp.io/) service, which provides a self-hosted Dynamic-DNS system.

-Users can register any hostname beneath a given DNS zone, and easily update those hostnames to point to arbitrary IPv4 or IPv6 addresses.
+Users can register up to five hostname beneath a given DNS zone, and easily update those hostnames to point to arbitrary IPv4 or IPv6 addresses.

 For example if you deployed the code with the hostname "`spare.io`", then a user "`bob`" would control the hostname "`bob.spare.io`".

-> **NOTE**:  It is currently assumed a single user can control only a single hostname.